-Hard money is a loan from a non-bank lender.
+Hard money is a loan from a non-bank lender backed by a hard asset, in this context, real estate.
 Hard money loans are typically offered to experienced real estate investors on a short-term basis at high interest rates to fund fix and flip and rental property rehab projects.

 Hard money lenders are similar to private lenders and in some cases the terms are used interchangeably.

 The loans provided by hard money lenders generally have higher interest rates and fees compared to traditional loans, and they may require a higher down payment from the borrower.
 However, the approval process is typically faster and less stringent, making hard money loans a popular option for real estate investors who need quick access to funds.

 Hard money is often considered the second most appealing form of financing behind cash, because hard money lenders can typically fund a purchase quickly, even if the property is in poor condition.
 This is especially true if the hard money lender has experience working with the borrower (buyer) or if the borrower has a track record and other assets to pledge as collateral.
 This said, hard money lenders usually require an appraisal and a thorough review of the deal from a financial and legal perspective which can cause closing delays and result in the financing falling through.